YamiZee/jpd-breader-y/README.md

 ## JPDB Reader Gamma Edition
 This fork introduces many small features and quality of life polishes, but it's primary purpose is to give structure to how you mine.
 ### Features:
+- Restrict new words to your mining decks:
-- The definition of a "**new**" word is a word that you've seen before, but haven't begun reviewing yet.
+  1. "**New**" words are words that you've seen before, but haven't begun reviewing yet.
 Words from built in decks should **not** be "new", as you've never seen them before.
 Now you can select your mining decks, and only those decks will have "new" words in them.
 In other words, only words you've mined will show as *blue*, while unseen cards will show as *purple*.
-(Also, if you mine cards with this or the mpv plugin, your new words may have sentences that you don't want to replace.
-With this you know which words those are.)
+  2. If you mine cards with this or the mpv plugin, your new words may have sentences that you don't want to replace.
+With this you know which words those are.
 - Occurs, or the frequency of a word within some or all of your decks are now displayed inside the popup in addition to the total frequency in the database.
-I see two usecases for this.
+I see two usecases for this:
   1. You set occurs to a built in deck for the content you're mining so that when you encounter a word, you know how frequently it will show up.
 Frequent words should be added to your review stack.
   2. You set occurs to your mining decks.
 When you "add" a new card, it's occur value will increase.
 Maybe you only want to begin reviewing a word once you've seen it 3 times.
 Now you can track that.
 - Styling frequent or infrequent words.
 Let's say you're a beginner and only want to focus on the top 2k words.
 You can make all of them show up as *green*.
 Or maybe you'd instead like to *gray* out all words that are less frequent.